-If you look into the mountains behind Villajoyosa, one peak dominates the skyline; the one with the square gap in the summit, like a missing tooth.
+If you look up towards the mountains behind Villajoyosa and Benidorm on Spain’s Costa Blanca, one peak dominates the skyline.
+The one with the square gap in the summit, rather like a missing tooth.
 The Puig Campana.

 How that gap at the top came to be there is the stuff of legend (well, various legends actually).